Skip to main content

 Why is Shipped prioritized?
 A shipped order reflects an order that results in a recognizable financial event.
 All other statuses reflect transitory states.
 For example, a Seller will not get paid for an order that is Pending , and this state will often change to Shipped or Canceled.

 For Order IDs with statuses like Pending, the data is requested as capacity is available to successfully make those requests.
-As a result, it is possible for other statuses, like Pending, to be in an API backoff and retry queue for 12, 24 hours, waiting for adequate API capacity.
+As a result, it is possible for other statuses, like Pending, to be in an API backoff and retry queue for 12 or 24 hours, waiting for adequate API capacity.

 Alternatives Suggested By Amazon